Christmas Day

 The Tree

 The Celts and Druids in Europe saw evergreens as symbols of eternal life and would decorate their homes with them to revive the dying sun of midwinter.
 They would also burn a yule log.
 Mistletoe was sacred and held magical powers.
 In Scandinavia, if enemies met under mistletoe trees, they would lay down their weapons and give each other a kiss of peace.
-In medieval Germany, people honored Adam and Eve with a feast on December 24, decorating a paradise tree with apples and wafers.
+In medieval Germany, people honoured Adam and Eve with a feast on December 24, decorating a paradise tree with apples and wafers.
 Candles were also used as decorations, symbolizing Christ.
 German settlers brought the custom to North America, but it was German Prince Albert and Queen Victoria of England who popularized the tradition during the 19th century.

 Santa Claus